migrx-io/merlok/README.md

 - Snapshots should be deleted on the node to allow for the release of disk space for completed SSTables.
 Current disk utilization doesn't allow for hosting snapshots and new SSTables."

+- Found problem to delete data from resample_metric that relate to know Cassandra bug https://issues.apache.org/jira/browse/CASSANDRA-14978.
+It's know bug  and we need to explicitly set disk_access_mode=mmap_index_only  in cassanra.yaml for all nodes to avoid that issue

 ## Steps (on all nodes)